plumier/plumier/website/docs/Controller.md

 ```

 ### Return Value Data Type
-To get the proper result (for swagger and response/projection authorization) its required to specify data type of the action return value by using `@type` decorator.
+To get the proper result (for swagger and response authorization) its required to specify data type of the action return value by using `@type` decorator.

 ```typescript {5,11}
 import { type } from "tinspector"